• Skip to primary navigation

 Making a smaller bag/envelope with only one book page.

-For a small envelope just use one piece of paper folded as shown above.
-Once folded open the top and sew along the sides and across the top.
+For a smaller envelope, just use one piece of paper folded as shown above.
+Once folded, open the top and sew along the sides and across the top.

 Using adhesive backed cork circles for closures.